Six keys to punting success

 David Duffield

-• Anything consistently above 20% on high turnover is extremely rare
+• Anything sustained above 20 per cent on serious turnover is extremely rare

-• Many full-time professionals operate at 5–10% POT on very large turnover
+• Many full-time professionals operate at 5 to 10 per cent on very large turnover

 • Prices reflect probability, not certainty

-A classic illustration is a coin toss.
-If the true odds are $2.00 and you consistently take $2.20, you’re betting smart, but short-term losing streaks are still guaranteed to happen.
+Even when you consistently take value, you can lose 10 bets in a row.
+Sometimes 15.
+Occasionally more.
+The classic illustration is a coin toss: if the true price is $2.00 and you keep taking $2.20, you’re betting smart, but short-term losing streaks are still guaranteed.

 Typical market percentages